Best Portable Plasma Cutter Picks for Garages 2026

 5-in-1 portable machine: 50A air plasma cutter, 200A TIG, 180A stick welder with pulse, spot and dual-voltage 110/220V capability for mobile and shop use.

 You get a multitool that tries to replace a small stack of gear, combining plasma cutting with TIG and stick welding in one box.
-It’s bulky compared with single‑purpose cutters but still portable enough to move around a garage or jobsite.
+It’s bulkier than single-purpose cutters but still portable enough to move around a garage or jobsite.

 What People Say